projectara/greybus-spec/source/hardware_model.rst

 A Greybus system shall be composed of the following physical
 components:

-1. An "endoskeleton," consisting of the following elements:
+1. An "endoskeleton" (or *Endo*), consisting of the following elements:

    - One or more |unipro| switches, which distribute |unipro| network traffic throughout the Greybus network.

    - One or more *interface blocks*.
-These are the connectors which expose the endoskeleton's communication interface to other elements in a Greybus system.
+These are the connectors which expose the Endo's communication interface to other elements in a Greybus system.

    - Exactly one Supervisory Controller, hereafter referred to as the